1jour1vin

 Nose

-The bouquet reveals aromas of ripe black fruits and licorice, reinforcing the character of perfectly ripe grapes while maintaining a beautiful freshness and lovely minerality.
+The bouquet reveals aromas of ripe black fruits and licorice, highlighting the character of perfectly ripe grapes while retaining a lovely freshness and a pleasant minerality

-The attack is precise, very dense, and complex.
-A beautiful balance combining power, elegance, and complexity.
-Long, very aromatic, and tannic finish.
+The attack is precise, intense, and complex.
+It offers a beautiful balance of power, elegance, and complexity.
+The finish is long, aromatic, and tannic.

 Serve